theotziol/fuzzymind/readme.md

 ### 1. Set Up a Virtual Environment

 It is recommended to install the required Python libraries in a virtual environment to avoid conflicts with other installed libraries.
+The app was developed with **Python 3.10**; it is recommended to use the same version.
+Download the latest Python 3.10 from [here](https://www.python.org/downloads/release/python-31019/) and add it to the Path (Windows).

 #### a.
 Open a command prompt and navigate to your desired location